Share feedback

 Organization

-Organization owners have the organization owner administrator role available.
-They can manage organization settings, users, and access controls, but occupy a seat.
+Organization owners hold the organization owner administrator role and manage organization settings, users, and access controls.
+Each owner occupies a seat.

 Upgrading to a Docker Business plan grants you the company owner role so you can manage multiple organizations.